karfai/octranspo-api/README.md

 ------
 NOTE: These requests are run within the **current service period**.

-- /arrivals/:stop_number[?minutes=:number]
+- /arrivals/:stop_number[?minutes=:number][@app_id=:id&api_key=:key]
   - Provides upcoming (static) arrivals to the stop specified by number.
 The results from this request encode a JOIN of several tables that should provide enough information to encode a "bus".
 The optional "number" parameter can be used to specific a future time window in minutes.
 This defaults to 15 minutes.
+If the optional app_id and api_key parameters are set, then we'll try to look up some live data from the OC Transpo live api (http://www.octranspo1.com/developers/documentation).

 - /destinations/:trip_id/:sequence[?range=:number]
   - Provides details about the upcoming stops (static) on the route identified using "trip_id" and "sequence" information obtained via a request to "/arrivals" or a previous "/destinations" request.
 The results from this request are in the same format as the "/arrivals" request.
 The optional "range" parameter can be used to control the number of upcoming stops.
 The default value is 10.